Charles Stewart Parnell: Death and legacy

 He returned to Dublin on 30 September.
 He died in his home at 10 Walsingham Terrace, Hove (now replaced by Dorset Court, Kingsway) on 6 October 1891 of pneumonia and in the arms of his wife Katharine.
 He was 45 years of age at the time of his death.
 Though an Anglican, his funeral on 11 October was at the Irish National nondenominational Glasnevin Cemetery in Dublin, and was attended by more than 200,000 people.
 His notability was such that his gravestone of unhewn Wicklow granite, erected in 1940, reads only "Parnell".

 His brother John Howard inherited the Avondale estate.
 He found it heavily mortgaged and eventually sold it in 1899.
 Five years later, at the suggestion of Horace Plunkett, it was purchased by the state.
 It is open to public view and is where the "Parnell Society" holds its annual August summer school.
 The "Parnell National Memorial Park" is in nearby Rathdrum, County Wicklow.
 Dublin has locations named Parnell Street and Parnell Square.
 At the north end of O'Connell Street stands the Parnell Monument.
 This was planned and organised by John Redmond, who chose the American Augustus Saint Gaudens to sculpt the statue; it was funded by Americans and completed in 1911.
 Art critics said it was not an artistic success.

 He is also commemorated on the first Sunday after the anniversary of his death on 6 October, known as Ivy Day, which originated when the mourners at his funeral in 1891, taking their cue from a wreath of ivy sent by a Cork woman "as the best offering she could afford", took ivy leaves from the walls and stuck them in their lapels.
 Ever after, the ivy leaf became the Parnellite emblem, worn by his followers when they gathered to honour their lost leader.

-Marie Owens named her firstborn son after him.

 Since 1991, the centenary of his death, Magdalene College, Cambridge, where Parnell studied, has offered the Parnell Fellowship in Irish Studies, which is awarded to a scholar for up to a year for study without teaching or administrative responsibilities.
-Parnell Fellows have often been historians, but have spanned a wide range of disciplines, including Nobel Prize-winning poet Seamus Heaney.
+Parnell Fellows have often been historians, but have spanned a wide range of disciplines.